cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 parameters we estimate, illustrating both the likelihood of values for each parameter and the tradeoffs between them.

+In this work, we will assume that 'tectonic stresses' are horizontal stresses in the crust that are laterally homogeneous and do not result from local or regional topography as calculated in this study.
+We do not immediately ascribe all tectonic stress to typical plate tectonic forces, either; because of the complexities of deformation in orogens, tectonic stresses could include contributions from processes such as lower crustal flow [e.g. Clark et al., 2005](, orogenic collapse along deep-seated shear zones [e.g. Flesch and Bendick, 2012]) or stresses induced by activity on neighboring faults [e.g., ref].

 ## Description of the stress state